myami/JC3mpRace/README.md

 2. Vote System
 3. Leaderboard
 4. Menu to create you're own race
+5. Spectator mode
+6. Different type of race
+7. Lobby System
+8. More coming ...

 ## Next Feature

-1. TeamRaceBattle (team of 2 to 4 player in the same car or not (at each checkpoint the driver change)
-2. Adding possibility to add multiple path for a race for a certain people and then join the basic path
+1. Adding possibility to add multiple path for a race for a certain people and then join the basic path
-3. Vehicle menu
+2. Vehicle menu
-4. Spectator mode
-5. More coming...
+3. More coming...

-### TODO :

-1. Fix issue link to the race gamemode
-2. Clean code

 ### Credits